SonamGadkari/project-management-knowledge-areas/README.md

 ## Project Manager: Harika Naidu Responsibilities

-planning, scheduling, coordinating, and working with team and the client/project sponsor to achieve project goals
+ Initiation, Planning, scheduling, coordinating, and working with team and the client/project sponsor to achieve project goals Works on the User login and admin login of an application.
+Role is developer.

 ## Team lead: Havya Ravipati Responsibilities

-Assemble the team mates with various combination of skills to fulfill the goals, Strategy Development, Assigning tasks, Progress montoring and also acting as a team member.
+ Co-ordinate with the team mates to fulfill the goals, Strategy Development, Assigning tasks, Progress monitoring and also acting as a team member.

 ## Web Developer: Sonam Gadekari Responsibilities

-Designing, coding and modifying websites, from layout to function and according to a client's specifications.
+Works on the Home page, Login page of the application and quiz pages.Designing, coding and modifying websites, from layout to function and according to a client's specifications.

 ## UI Developer: Keerthi sree Kukunoor Responsibilities

-Attempt to create visually appealing sites that feature user-friendly design and clear navigation
+Attempt to create visually good sites that feature universal usability and proper navigation.
+Assist the team.

 ## Link to Project charter page: